 Differences between Data Science and Data Engineering

 Data Science is the sexiest Job in the 21st century and undoubted there is a lot of truth behind that.
 With the improvements in computing capabilities and the enormous amount of data, there are many valuable resources hidden in data lakes.
-Almost every rising tech company deals with data in some way and data is a new currency.
+Almost every rising tech company deals with data in some way and data is perceived as a new currency.
 But it needs more than data scientists to raise the treasure, data has to be stored and processed in an efficient way.
 This is where data engineers come into play.

 Like the job titles imply, a data scientist is much closer to research than a data engineer.
 Data scientists focus on statistical modelling and data understanding, while the engineers focus on predictive modelling and implementation.
 While both need to know about machine learning algorithms, the perspective is different.
 Data scientists look at the data from a scientific perspective, they want to identify and understand the data and extract value for business.
 Data engineers want to implement the algorithm efficiently and put it into a production software system.